 “Seeming as Believing: Epistemological Uncertainty and the World of Annus Mirabilis.”
 Restoration: Studies in English Literary Culture, 1660-1700, vol. 43, no. 1, 2019, pp. 29-50.

-- E Lit 317: Topics in English Literature: Gothic Traditions: From Frankenstein to Dracula, Spring 2019 (co-instructor with Prof. William McKelvy)
+- English Literature 317: Topics in English Literature: Gothic Traditions: From Frankenstein to Dracula, Spring 2019 (co-instructor with Prof. William McKelvy)

 - English Literature 3525: Topics in Literature: 19th-Century Science Fiction, Fall 2018 (T.A. for Prof. Gary Wihl)